 This presentation contains forward-looking statements.
 Forward-looking statements are neither historical facts nor assurances of future performance.
 Instead, they are based on our current beliefs, expectations and assumptions regarding the future of our business, future plans and strategies, our clinical results and other future conditions.
-All statements other than statements of historical facts contained in this presentation, including statements regarding future results of operations and financial position, business strategy, interactions with the FDA, including the timing of the Type A meeting with the FDA the FDA's favorable response, and the timing of such response to the CMO's corrective actions, the Company's expectations with regard to the potential approval of the NDA for VP-102, the potential benefits and potential commercialization of VP-102 for the treatment of molluscum, if approved, current and prospective product candidates, planned clinical trials and preclinical activities, product approvals, degree of market acceptance of approved products, research and development costs, current and prospective collaborations, timing and likelihood of success, plans and objectives of management for future operations, future results of anticipated product candidates, and the potential payments and benefits to Verrica of the license agreement with Torii, are forward-looking statements.
+All statements other than statements of historical facts contained in this presentation, including statements regarding future results of operations and financial position, business strategy, interactions with the FDA with regard to the potential approval of the NDA for VP-102, the potential benefits and potential commercialization of VP-102 for the treatment of molluscum, if approved, current and prospective product candidates, planned clinical trials and preclinical activities, product approvals, degree of market acceptance of approved products, research and development costs, current and prospective collaborations, timing and likelihood of success, plans and objectives of management for future operations, future results of anticipated product candidates, and the potential payments and benefits to Verrica of the license agreement with Torii, are forward-looking statements.
 The words "may," "will," "should," "expect," "plan," "anticipate," "could," "intend," "target," "project," "estimate," "believe," "predict," "potential" or "continue" or the negative of these terms or other similar expressions are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.

 The information in this presentation, including without limitation the forward-looking statements contained herein, represent our views as of the date of this presentation.
 Although we believe the expectations reflected in such forward-looking statements are reasonable, we can give no assurance that such expectations will prove to be correct.
 Accordingly, readers are cautioned not to place undue reliance on these forward-looking statements.
 Except as required by applicable law, we do not plan to publicly update or revise any forward-looking statements contained herein, whether as a result of any new information, future events, changed circumstances or otherwise.
 No representations or warranties (expressed or implied) are made about the accuracy of any such forward-looking statements.
 The forward-looking statements in this presentation involve risks and uncertainties that could cause actual results to differ materially from those reflected in such statements.
 Risks and uncertainties that may cause actual results to differ materially include uncertainties inherent in the drug development process and the regulatory approval process, our reliance on third parties over which we may not always have full control, and other risks and uncertainties that are described in our Annual Report on Form 10-K for the year ended December 31, 2020 filed with the U.S. Securities and Exchange Commission (SEC) on March 17, 2021, and our other filings made with the SEC.
 New risk factors and uncertainties.
 There can be no assurance that the opportunity will meet your investment objectives, that you will receive a return of all or part of such investment.
 Investment results may vary significantly over any given time period.
 The appropriateness of a particular investment or strategy will depend on an investor's individual circumstances and objectives.
-We recommend that investors individual circumstances and objectives.
-We recommend
+We recommend that investors independently evaluate specific investments and strategies.